elephantscale/es-training-new/search-common/slides/Lucene.md

 * eDiscovery
   - Company P (Plaintiff) has a problem with company D (Defendant)
-  - Company P asks for “all documents that are related to the lawsuit” from D
+  - Company P asks for "all documents that are related to the lawsuit" from D
-  - This is called “discovery” or “eDiscovery”
+  - This is called "discovery" or "eDiscovery"
   - Company P also produces a list of key words that it wants to search